amigavision/AmigaVision/data/misc/MegaAGS-ReadMe.txt

 Another idiosyncrasy with the Minimig core is viewport cropping.
 By default the full overscan area will be fed to the HDMI scaler, resulting in huge borders.
 Fear not!
-Also supplied is a minimig_vadjust.dat settings file, which contains crop settings for all the common resolutions.
-With this file copied to the /config directory, regular NTSC and PAL resolutions will be output at 216 and 270 lines respectively, thus being perfectly suited for integer scaling at a 1080p output resolution.
+MegaAGS leverages the "vadjust" feature of the core to dynamically apply viewport settings on a per game basis.
+This relies on the shared folder to be enabled, so make sure that you copied the "shared" directory as described in the Setup section.

+With dynamic vadjust enabled most titles will enjoy a nicely centered viewport at a perfect 5x scale using 1080p output resolution, by cropping the viewport to 216 lines.
+Games using more than 216 active video lines will instead get a perfect 4x scale by applying a 270 line crop.

 To also make interlaced resolutions fill the screen, however, you still need to enable 0.5x scale mode.
-In summary, these are the recommended MiSTer.ini
+These are the recommended MiSTer.ini settings:
-settings:

 [minimig]
 video_mode_ntsc=8